-- 3.1.6.1.
+- 9. Notification Process: - 9.1.1.
 Notice of Allegations: The student will be sent written or electronic notice of the allegations brought forth as a complaint.
-The notice shall describe the misconduct of which the student is being charged, and specify RIT/A.U.K's policy, rule, or regulation upon which the charges are based.
+The notice shall describe the misconduct of which the student is being charged, and specify RIT KosovoTM (A.U.K)'s policy, rule, or regulation upon which the charges are based.
 The written notice of charges shall include the names of individuals expected to be present at the hearing.
 Additional witness names may be forwarded as the case is developed.
 In the Notice, the student will be informed that he or she may request that certain witnesses be called to the hearing.
 If, in the opinion of the Chair, these witnesses have relevant information to the issue at the hearing, a summons of the witnesses will be issued.
-The student must present the names of any proposed witnesses at least three days prior to the hearing. - 3.1.6.2.
+The student must present the names of any proposed witnesses at least three days prior to the hearing. - 9.1.2.
 Scheduling: The hearing will be arranged expeditiously after the student receives the notice of allegations.
 All hearings will be conducted in private.
-At hearings involving more than one accused student, the Chair of the RIT/A.U.K Conduct Committee, at his or her discretion, may permit the hearings concerning each individual student to be conducted separately.
+At hearings involving more than one accused student, the Chair of the RIT KosovoTM (A.U.K) Conduct Committee, at his or her discretion, may permit the hearings concerning each individual student to be conducted separately.

+Procedure of the Hearing

-3.1.7.
-Procedure of the Hearing:
+10. Procedure of the Hearing: